Homeowner Tips: Extending Your Heating System Longevity

 It’s easy to set your thermostat for the season and then forget about it.
 Unfortunately, this adds strain to your system and raises your heating expenses.
 Keeping the same temperature all day long is not how to achieve the highest efficiency for your system.

-You can save 10% on your heating expenses by using your thermostat’s programs.
+You can save 10% on your heating expenses by using your thermostat’s programming feature.
 To achieve this, you’ll need to lower your temperature by 7 to 10 degrees for 8 hours each day.

 Change Your Furnace Filter